Emerald Emerald Ash Borer and Hemlock Woolly Adelgid are here!

 Emerald Ash Borer (EAB)

 EAB is an invasive wood boring beetle from to Asia that infests and kills all native species of ash trees in the United States.
 EAB was first detected in Broome County in 2014, and it has now spread across the southern portion of Broome County.
-Dead, infested ash trees have been found in the towns of Conklin, Kirkwood, Vestal, and Union, and in the City of Binghamton.
-EAB will eventually kill all unprotected ash trees in the County.
+Dead, infested ash trees have been found in the towns of Conklin, Kirkwood, Maine, Vestal, and Union, and in the City of Binghamton.
+EAB will eventually kill nearly all unprotected ash trees in the County.
 The links below provide information on identifying ash trees and EAB infestations, as well as options for protecting trees with insecticides.

 Hemlock Woolly Adelgid (HWA)